spyder-ide/spyder/Announcements.md

 # Minor release to list

-**Subject**: [ANN] Spyder 5.5.1 is released!
+**Subject**: [ANN] Spyder 5.5.2 is released!

 Hi all,

-On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **5.5.1** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases
+On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **5.5.2** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases

-This release comes three months after version 5.5.0 and it contains the following new features and important fixes:
+This release comes one month and six days after version 5.5.1 and it contains the following important fixes:

-* Publish a new standalone installer for macOS computers with M1/M2 chips.
-* Add support to format selections with Black.
-* Fix several errors when trying to detect if a new Spyder version is available.
+* Activate environment for consoles that run in the same environment as Spyder.
-* Fix using the Tkinter backend in our macOS application.
+* Fix IPython kernel hangs when using a different graphic backend than `Inline`.
+* Fix check for updates mechanism when running Spyder from a conda installation.

-In this release we fixed 10 issues and merged 20 pull requests that amount to more than 50 commits.
+In this release we fixed 5 issues and merged 7 pull requests that amount to more than 39 commits.
 For a full list of fixes, please see our [Changelog](https://github.com/spyder-ide/spyder/blob/5.x/CHANGELOG.md).

 Don't forget to follow Spyder updates/news on the project's